spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.md

 ## Optional: Ensure your code is compliant with the supported extensions scenarios.

-To ensure the successful delivery of Spryker updates, we recommend using the extension points that exist in the [Spryker Code Upgrader supported extensions scenarios](docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.html).
+To ensure the successful delivery of Spryker updates, we recommend using the extension points that exist in the [Keeping a project upgradable#Follow the upgradability best practices](docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.html).

 ## Migrate to Spryker Cloud Commerce OS